-In compliance with Article 144-decies of the Consob Issuers' Regulation, the curriculum vitae with personal and professional details of each Director, together with the offices held in other companies, are provided in an annex to this Report, which is available on the Issuer's website www.garofalohealthcare.com, under section "Governance/Shareholders' Meeting".
+In compliance with Article 144-decies of the Consob Issuers' Regulation, the curriculum vitae with personal and professional details of each Director, together with the offices held in other companies, are provided in an annex to this Report, which is available on the Issuer's website www.garofalohealthcare.com, in the section "Governance/Board of Directors".

-There have been no changes in the composition of the Board since the end of the Financial Year and up to the Report Date.
+Except the aforementioned co-opting of Director Luca Matrigiani following the resignation of Javier de La Rica, there have been no changes in the composition of the Board since the end of the Financial Year and up to the Report Date.